 Is it time for a marketing plan tune-up for your destination?
 If so, a Marketing Action Plan (MAP) may be just the tool you have been searching for.

 Most organizations are representing a constantly evolving ecosystem of lodging providers, attractors, board members, local government leaders, the community, civic groups, staff, the media, etc. Your stakeholders expect you to be charting a course that will lead to financial stability and growth for the tourism ecosystem you represent.
-However, with the proliferation of marketing mediums and the potential to reach each target group that will influence your success with increasingly granular approaches, it is more important than ever to have a deliberate plan for your organization’s marketing processes.
+Behind every successful destination marketing effort is a team working to balance priorities, partnerships, and limited resources.
+Without a shared plan, even talented teams can find themselves pulling in different directions.
+With the proliferation of marketing mediums and the potential to reach each target group that will influence your success with increasingly granular approaches, it is more important than ever to have a deliberate plan for your organization’s marketing processes.

 A Marketing Action Plan (MAP) is a proven process that your team can utilize to define success and then prioritize the Who, What, Why, and How you will achieve that success.
+A MAP doesn't replace creativity or initiative.
+Instead, it gives teams the clarity and confidence they need to focus their energy on the work that matters most.
 Making sure that the marketing processes that your MAP prescribes fully answer the required beliefs of the identified target audiences will ensure that you are taking an organized and well-thought-out approach to executing a successful program.
 While what we do for a living is facilitate the development of MAPs and many of the deliverables that your MAP will prioritize, below are several resources including the step-by-step process we go through with our clients that can help you (and your team) create this plan on your own.

 DIY Marketing Action Planning development resources: MAP Worksheet / MAP Cheat Sheet